-Dublin City Council writes an annual report that it submits to its Monitoring Committee in the Department of Housing, Planning & Local Government.
-This report is submitted by March 31 each year and must cover the previous calendar year.
+Dublin City Council writes an annual report that it submits to its Monitoring Committee in the Department of Housing, Planning and Local Government.

 The report:

 - contains details of the number of people with disabilities employed by Dublin City Council; and - documents any policies, programmes and procedures employed by the organisation, to promote and support the employment of people with disabilities.